William Edward Fothergill: Life

 Fothergill was born in Southampton, England and brought up in Darlington.
 He came from a family who had a doctor in the family in the previous six generations.
 His ancestor was the eminent Quaker physician and naturalist John Fothergill and his own branch of the family came from the elder brother of John Fothergill.
 His family included many members of the Society of Friends.

 Fothergill married Edith Fothergill née Woon just after he arrived in Manchester.
 She was an artist like Fothergill and from Chelsea who enjoyed painting landscapes particularly in the Lake District and the Yorkshire Dales.
 Edith died in 1920 and her sister Miss Mary Woon became a companion for Fothergill.

 Education

-In 1882 he matriculated at University of Edinburgh and what was at the custom at the time of achieving an Master of Arts in 1886, later achieving a Bachelor of Science in 1888 and then eventually achieving a First-class honours in Medicine in 1893 with a Bachelor of Medicine, Bachelor of Surgery and winning the Buchanan Scholarship in Midwifery and Gynaecology.
+In 1882 he matriculated at University of Edinburgh and what was at the custom at the time of achieving a Master of Arts in 1886, later achieving a Bachelor of Science in 1888 and then eventually achieving a First-class honours in Medicine in 1893 with a Bachelor of Medicine, Bachelor of Surgery and winning the Buchanan Scholarship in Midwifery and Gynaecology.